 Host: Welcome to the Lifelong Wellness podcast where we talk to wellness professionals from so many walks of life from around the world and get their insight to living healthier.
-I’m your host, Wes Malik and today's guest is Georgia Woodbine and she is one of the world’s top women speakers and leading experts in personal and professional development.
+I’m your host, Wes Malik, and today's guest is Georgia Woodbine and she is one of the world’s top women speakers and leading experts in personal and professional development.
 She's widely known as a dynamic and entertaining speaker.
 She is a highly sought-after trainer and she’s helped motivate and inspire an entire generation.
 She's been interviewed on many radio channels including FM Terrestrial and Satellite Radio.
-She's been a guest speaker on many TV shows in many universities and she's authored several books including Total B.S (Body & Soul), which means body and soul, How to Attract the Right Man into Your Life, How To Make Big Bucks Without Selling Your Soul!, Jewels of Inspiration and Reflections, How to Choose Your Career Path, Minute of Motivation and audio we call The Secrets to Manifesting Your Dream.
+She's been a guest speaker on many TV shows in many universities and she's authored several books including Total B.S (Body & Soul), which means body and soul, How to Attract the Right Man into Your Life, How To Make Big Bucks Without Selling Your Soul!, Jewels of Inspiration and Reflections, How to Choose Your Career Path, Minute of Motivation and audio we call The Secrets to Manifest Your Dream.
 And also she helps writers and aspiring writers with a program and a book called How to Write the Book Inside You Workbook and other informational products.
 She's been doing this for a long time for 15 years now and we’re so glad that she is with us on today's podcast.
 Welcome to the Lifelong Wellness podcast, Georgia.
 How are you keeping well these days?

 Host: So, it's a conscious effort.
 Is it a struggle or does it come easy to you?